bushstas/classy-loader/README.md

     </div>
   )
 }
-});
 ```
-So "self" is a keyword that means your global or local prefix<br>
+So "self" is a keyword that means your global or local prefix.<br>
-In this case we don't have a local prefix, so it will be our globalPrefix from the config we set up above
+In this case we don't have a local prefix, so it will be our globalPrefix from the config we set up above.

 ## Usage